jariazavalverde/ts-pio/README.md

 function<A, B>(this: IO<A>, action: IO<B>): IO<B>
 ```

+---

 ### Combinators

 #### pure
-Inject a value into a IO action.
+Inject a value into an IO action.

 ```ts
 function<A>(x: A): IO<A>